paa-li/glossary/README.md

     - Synonyms of Pāḷi words must be listed as a separate entry.

 5. **2nd column - Sanskrit**
-    - If there is no known or related Sanskrit equivalent of the Pāḷi word, it must be left as blank.
+    - If there is no known or related Sanskrit equivalent of the Pāḷi word, it must be left empty.
     - If the Sanskrit equivalent is identical to the Pāḷi word, it must be marked with an equal sign (`=`).

 6. **3rd column - English**